-Wood is ideal for recycling
+Is Wood ideal for recycling?

 Wood is also readily re-cycleable and re-useable.
 So, fewer trees need to be felled as re-purposing means demand for fresh wood is lower.
 This allows new planted trees plenty of time to grow.
 Woods carbon footprint is neutral and further reduced due to repurposing wood as well.
 In fact, less wood ends up in landfills than other materials.